 EDOF lenses aim to provide independence from glasses, particularly for distance and intermediate vision (i.e. computer screen work, reading music etc).
-However, please note it may produce some 'glare and halo' side effects.
-The degree of this side effect is generally somewhat less than those experienced by multifocal IOLs.

-It is also important to know that while an EDOF IOL can provide very good intermediate range vision, it does not typically provide the same degree of near vision as would be expected from a multifocal, so reading glasses may be needed.
+However, please note though some 'glare/ halo' effects may be encountered these are somewhat less than those experienced by multifocal IOL patients.
+It is also important to know that while an EDOF IOL can provide very good intermediate range vision, it does not typically provide the same degree of near vision as would be expected from a multifocal, so reading glasses may be needed for prolonged reading or fine print reading.